October Health – 2025 Report

 Male Demographic in Zimbabwe

-- Cultural Expectations: Traditional gender roles place significant pressure on men to be primary breadwinners, which can be stressful amidst limited resources.
+Cultural Expectations: Traditional gender roles often place significant pressure on men to act as primary breadwinners and decision-makers, even under difficult circumstances.

 How mental health affects the Male demographic differently

-Stressors that May Affect Males More Than Other Genders:
+Stresses that May Affect Males More than Other Genders:

 Data from October Health